Please ensure Javascript is enabled for purposes of website accessibility

 Protect

 Sunny season runs long in California, starting around May and lasting into October.
 Longer days come packaged with brighter sun and more intense heat for higher ultraviolet light exposure risk.
+Remember, protecting your skin year-round is crucial, whether at the beach in summer or on the skiing slopes in winter.

 Here’s how to protect yourself: